 Oriental Chestnut Gall Wasp

-The gall from an oriental gall wasp looks like an irregular bulbous growth found at a leafs base or on the stalk.
+The gall from an oriental gall wasp looks like an irregular bulbous growth found at a leaf's base or on the stalk.
 The galls will begin a green or pink colour and go brown throughout the summer.
-It's the wasp's larvae which are responsible for the galls, and they may cause premature leaf death or dropping.
+It's the wasp's larvae that are responsible for the galls, and they may cause premature leaf death or dropping.

 Our list, while helpful, is by far no means extensive, and there are many other diseases, fungi and pests which may be detrimental to the health of your trees, hedges and plants.
 We aren't trying to scare you, we suggest staying vigilant and if you suspect you may have a problem call in the experts to help diagnose, treat and prevent anything from spreading further, putting other trees at risk.

 Contact Foremans Tree Specialists Ltd today, and we'll assist you in identifying your issue and advise on the next best steps to take.